CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

   consult `this page
   <https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html>`_
   to get support.
-If you are using Windows on versions older than Win 10, try ignoring warnings such as ``Driver not installed correctly''; it may work well enough already.
+If you are using Windows on versions older than Win 10, try ignoring warnings such as "*Driver not installed correctly*"; it may work well enough already.

 - Drag and drop the .bin file obtained at the previous step on the board